-- Utilizing third-party websites including, but not limited to Chegg, Course Hero, ChatGPT, etc are not acceptable.
-Any outside sources used on any assignment must be clearly cited. - You may not ask for solutions for any assignments / exams / projects related to this course.
-You may not view solutions for any assignments / exams / projects related to this course. - If we find that you have either asked for solutions, or viewed solutions, we will consider this cheating.
+- Utilizing third-party websites including, but not limited to Chegg, Course Hero, ChatGPT, etc are not acceptable. - You may not ask for solutions for any assignments / exams / projects related to this course.
+You may not view solutions for any assignments / exams / projects related to this course. - If we find that you have either asked for solutions, viewed solutions, or used Generative AI, we will consider this cheating. - Use of other outside sources for projects and homework should be properly cited.
+Outside sources should not be used on exams.

-Policy for Missed or Late Work: We will not accept any late Written Homework or Unit Exams unless a student has a letter of accommodation from the DRC or other supporting documentation is provided.
+Policy for Missed or Late Work: We will not accept any late Written Homework or Exams unless a student has a letter of accommodation from the DRC or other supporting documentation is provided.
 Completed but not submitted work will not be accepted.